Cornwallis in North America: Later career

-Mather Brown's depiction of Cornwallis receiving as hostages of war the sons of Tipu Sultan at the end of the Third Anglo-Mysore War.
+Cornwallis receiving as hostages the sons of Tipu Sultan at the end of the Third Anglo-Mysore War.

 In August 1785 Cornwallis attended manoeuvres in Prussia along with the Duke of York where they encountered Frederick the Great and Cornwallis's Virginia opponent, the marquis de Lafayette.
 In 1786 he was appointed to be Commander-in-Chief of British India and Governor of the Presidency of Fort William, also known as the Bengal Presidency.
 He served in these posts with distinction, enacting administrative reforms in the British East India Company, and made changes to judicial, civil, and revenue administration in the company's territories that had significant long-term consequences.
 He returned to England in 1794, worn out from the difficult military campaigns of the Third Anglo-Mysore War, in which he led the first major British defeat of Tipu Sultan.

 After holding administrative posts in London, he was despatched to the Kingdom of Ireland in June 1798 after the Irish Rebellion broke out.
 In addition to mopping up most of the remnants of the rebellion, Cornwallis was instrumental in convincing the Irish Parliament to pass the Act of Union (1800).
 This was a critical step in uniting the British and Irish crowns, creating the United Kingdom of Great Britain and Ireland.
 Cornwallis resigned his posts in Ireland in 1801 after King George refused to support Catholic emancipation.

 The king then sent Cornwallis to finalize a peace agreement with Napoleon, and signed the Treaty of Amiens in March 1802 on behalf of the United Kingdom.
 In 1805 Cornwallis was again appointed to India.
 He died not long after his arrival, in October 1805.
 He is buried in Ghazipur, the place where he died.